jacobtomlinson/website/_posts/2016/2016-04-15-note-on-aws-disk-performance-testing.md

 8589934592 bytes (8.6 GB) copied, 133.226 s, 64.5 MB/s
 ```

 Note that the second and third reads of the disk are 42% faster than the initial read.
+This is because the first read triggered all the resets and the subsequent reads are now directly accessing the disk.